Michelle Jenneke: Career

 Jenneke has trained with coach Mick Zisti as a hurdler from the age of 10 at the Cherrybrook Athletics Club.
 She competed at the Canberra-hosted 2008 Pacific School Games in the 90 and 200 metres hurdles.

 In March 2010, Jenneke finished first in the 100 m hurdles, breaking the national record in the women's sprint medley relay at the 2010 Australian Junior Championships.
 She competed in the 2011 Pirtek Athletic Allstars event.
 In July of that year, she was on Australia's team at the 2010 Singapore Youth Olympic Games, running the 100 m hurdles and the women's medley relay.
 In the hurdles, she came second with a time of 13.46 and set a personal best after winning her heat, and the medley relay team came fourth.
 Her medal was the first Australia won at the Games in athletics.

 In 2011, Jenneke competed at the New Zealand hosted Cooks Classic.
 At the 2011 Australian Junior Championships, she had a first-place hurdles finish in the under-20 group.
 In April 2011 she competed at the 89th Australian Athletics Championships and finished third in the 100 m hurdles behind world champion Sally Pearson.

 On 15 July 2012, Jenneke finished fifth in the 2012 IAAF World Junior Championships 100 m hurdles.
 After the competition, a video of her 100 m hurdles taken during the heats race, was subsequently posted on a video-sharing site, raising her profile around the world.
+The video was published on Wednesday and by Saturday, the religious newspaper The Christian Post reported it had received seven million views on video-sharing platform YouTube.

 She was selected as a member of Australia's 2014 Commonwealth Games team.
 There Jenneke came fifth in the final with a time of 13.36 and was the youngest competitor.
 She is the second-fastest 100 metre hurdle woman in Australian history.